 Forcing Bulbs for Indoor Beauty in Winter by University of Minnesota Extension.

-Forcing Bulbs for Indoor Bloom by Purdue University Cooperative Extension Service.
+Forcing Bulbs for Indoor Bloom by University of Missouri Extension.

 Lynne Lamstein gardens in Maine and Florida and is currently working on a sustainable landscape.
 She has a degree in ornamental horticulture from Temple University.